Washington Group Services News

 Wayfinder Catalog Officially Discontinued

-Due to low usage, the Washington State Library discontinued LSTA funding for Wayfinder: The Catalog of Washington Libraries.
+Due to low usage, the Washington State Library discontinued LSTA funding for Wayfinder: The Catalog of Washington Libraries in 2013.
 It is our understanding that OCLC has removed or will remove Wayfinder from the FirstSearch interface, and it will presumably not be available on the new WorldCat Discovery Services interface that replaces FirstSearch.
-However, as of August 2015, Wayfinder was still available for public searching at http://wayfinder.worldcat.org, but under the branding of the Whatcom County Libraries Collaborate group.
+However, as of June, 2018, Wayfinder was still available for public searching at http://wayfinder.worldcat.org, but without the Wayfinder branding.
 All of the original scopes were still available as of that date.